 The challenge Satoshi could not avoid is that all the features that make a crypto currency highly attractive to the intended user are also very appealing to criminals.
 This has prompted more unwelcome frauds and consequent regulatory interventions, than the system intended.

 Blockchain on the other hand is exciting institutions because Bitcoin has provided a free field test of its capabilities in probably the most hostile environment.
 Most serious commentators agree it is a proven, cyber-resilient and highly secure version of Distributed Ledger Technology (DLT) which has so far been impervious to outside attack.
 All losses on Bitcoin exchanges have occurred through either intermediaries or hot wallets.
 It is claimed by some very high profile supporters that it has the capacity to revolutionise the way financial institutions manage both payments and their FCC obligations.
 Its supporters talk in terms of “world changing” possibilities.

-This interactive course describes both Blockchain and DLT in language that the non-IT specialist can understand.
+This Cryptocurrencies & Blockchain course describes both Blockchain and DLT in language that the non-IT specialist can understand.
 It covers the topics in detail, cuts through all the hype and offers a balanced and measured description of the possibilities on offer.